LettError/editThatNextMasterRoboFontExtension/README.md

 This mimics the `next glyph` on `]` and `previous glyph` on `[`.
 But of course you should set it to whatever you're used to.

-If you have Skateboard installed, ETNM will ask it for the next/previous routing.
+* If you have Skateboard installed, ETNM will ask it for the next/previous routing.
+* If you have MetricsMachine installed, ETNM will cycle through MM windows, keeping pairlist and current pair.

 ## History
 * v1.0 December 2018
 * v1.2 April 2019
+* v1.3 February 2020